JeffVenancius/BeLL-programing-language/README.md

 ## Typing

-This language is dinamically typed with optional static typing but, if you gonna static type your "items" and "howTos", you better do it all the way: with ranges.
+This language is dinamically typed with optional static typing but, if you gonna static type your "items" and "How tos", you better do it all the way: with ranges.

 Let's declare a item:
 ```